farhanrafiq/union/README.md

 By default, data is stored in the browser (localStorage), which is per-device.
 To share data across devices, use the included backend API (Express + Prisma + PostgreSQL) in the `server/` folder.

+### Quick Start with Neon (Recommended)

+Neon PostgreSQL is serverless and has a generous free tier.
+[Full deployment guide here](./DEPLOYMENT.md).

+**For production deployment**:
+1. Create free Neon DB at [neon.tech](https://neon.tech)
+2. Deploy backend to Render (see [DEPLOYMENT.md](./DEPLOYMENT.md))
+3. Deploy frontend to Render with `VITE_API_URL` set to your API
+4. Done!
+Data syncs across all devices.

 ### Run the API locally

-1. Create a Postgres database (Docker or any local instance)
+1. Create a Neon database or use local Postgres
 2. Create `server/.env` with:
-   - `DATABASE_URL=postgres://user:pass@host:5432/dbname`
+   - `DATABASE_URL=postgres://user:pass@host/dbname?sslmode=require`
    - `JWT_SECRET=a-long-random-string`
 3. From `server/` folder:
    - `npm install`
    - `npm run generate`
    - `npm run migrate`
-   - `npm run seed` (creates a demo dealer: dealer1 / Union@2025)
+   - `npm run seed` (creates demo dealer: dealer1 / Union@2025)
    - `npm run dev`

 ### Point the frontend at the API

 1. Create `.env.local` in the project root with:
    - `VITE_API_URL=http://localhost:8080`
 2. Restart `npm run dev` for the frontend.

 When `VITE_API_URL` is set, the app will:
 - Log in via the API (dealers)
-- Load and create customers via the API (shared across devices)
+- Load and create customers/employees via the API (shared across devices)
+- Send forgot-password emails (currently mocked to console)
 - Fall back to localStorage if the API is not configured

+### What syncs across devices

+When the API is configured:
+- ✅ Dealer authentication (JWT-based)
+- ✅ Customers (create, update, terminate)
+- ✅ Employees (create, update, terminate)
+- ✅ Password reset flows

 ### Deploy API to Render

-1. Create a new Web Service on Render using the `/server` folder
-2. Add a Render PostgreSQL instance and set `DATABASE_URL`
-3. Set `JWT_SECRET`
-4. Build Command: `npm ci && npm run generate && npm run migrate && npm run build`
-5. Start Command: `npm start`
-6. In the Static Site (frontend) set `VITE_API_URL` to the API URL
+See [DEPLOYMENT.md](./DEPLOYMENT.md) for step-by-step instructions with Neon PostgreSQL.